ggrigorov/Gists/README.md

  * (Location || URL): The code from TimeSheetFixer.js
 * Open TimeSheet page on BambooHR
 * Click on the new bookmarklet to make a new entry

+If you want to enter hours for different project or activity, change the projectId and activityId variables.